-Breastfeeding is a wonderful bonding experience for you and baby, but breastfeeding isn’t always easy.
-It isn’t something that necessarily comes naturally either.
-For many mothers, it can be a struggle.
-Women deal with common breastfeeding problems such as blocked ducts, nipple soreness, milk production, and more.
+Breastfeeding isn’t something that necessarily comes naturally.
+For many mothers, it can be a struggle as they deal with common breastfeeding problems such as blocked ducts, nipple soreness, milk production, and more.

 But don’t feel like you’re alone in these issues.
 If anything, the abundance of lactation consultants should prove that it’s something that many women deal with.
 In fact, in one study by researchers at UC Davis Medical Center, 92 percent of new mothers said they were having problems breastfeeding.

-When beginning to breastfeed, there are a few terms and issues you should be aware of in case they were to come up.
-Being educated on common breastfeeding problems and what causes them can help to make the experience more comfortable for both you and baby.
+When beginning to breastfeed, being educated on common breastfeeding problems, what causes them, and how to treat them, can help to make breastfeeding more comfortable for both you and baby.

 Common Breastfeeding Problems